-Meal planning is a great way to help you get more organized at home and will save you a considerable amount money at the grocery store.
-However, meal planning when you’re on a tight budget makes things just a little bit more time consuming.
-That’s because in addition to planning meals for your family, you need to take your budget into consideration by finding ways to save as much money as possible as you plan out each dish.
+Meal planning is a great way to help you get more organized at home and can also save you a considerable amount money at the grocery store.
+However, meal planning when you are already on a tight budget makes things just a little bit more time consuming.
+That’s because in addition to planning meals for your family, you need to take your budget into consideration by finding ways to save as much money as you possibly can while you plan out each dish.
 With these simple tips, you can learn everything you need to know about how to meal plan on a budget.

 What is Meal Planning?

 Meal planning is a pretty simple concept.
 It basically means that you are planning the meals your family will eat ahead of time.
 Which allows you to use up food items you already have in your home, make use of any coupons that you have clipped, as well as it allows you to cook certain items in bulk (that you will use throughout the week) which will save you on time and in less dishes to wash.
 It can also reduce how many trips you are making to the store each week which will save you even more money because there are fewer chances of those “impulse purchases”(You can read all of my bulk buying tips here).

 Taking the time to meal plan gives you a chance to outline all the meals your family will eat throughout the week or month, including every breakfast, lunch, dinner, and snacks.
 By taking the time to plan out those meals in advance, you can save yourself time and money in the long run.